 The problem with checking your roofing edge and gutters is that you normally can’t see it from the ground level.
 That’s because the face of the gutter blocks your view from the inside of the gutter.
 The good news is that there are a few signs to keep an eye out for from the ground.
 If you are able to climb a ladder and take a look at your roofing eave, that of course would be the best way to know.

-Water Dripping Behind Gutter
+1. Water Leaking Behind Gutter

 Whenever we see water dripping behind the gutter we automatically think of two things.
 Loose gutters or missing drip edge.
 Loose gutters for the most part are easy to identify.
 You can usually see them without having to climb a ladder.